 If any of these ring a bell, then there is a good chance you are being exposed to toxic individuals.
 You should consider removing them from the equation, allowing you to remain 100 percent focused on reaching your goals without unnecessary distractions.

-I vowed to remove all toxic people from my personal life and business in 2015, and by doing so I have created a much better environment for myself and my company.
+I vowed to remove all toxic people from my personal life and business, and by doing so I have created a much better environment for myself and my company.